datawire/datawire-connect/examples/helloDatawireConnect/README.md

 To build just the JavaScript client for a browser, you can use `make browser`.

 Run the client by opening `browser/hello.html` in your web browser.

+There is no server for the browser.
+Instead, run the Node.js server:

+        node node/jsserver.js